 File type: eps

-The problem is often that you may not be able to place an eps file in documents such as Word or Powerpoint files.
 Whenever you are working on something that requires your logo, always try to use the eps file first.
-If the software does not let you place or import an eps, then you will be forced to use an alternative format.
+The problem with eps files is that you may not be able to use this file type everywhere.
+You often cannot place an eps file in Word documents or Powerpoint files.
+You also cannot upload an eps file to use on websites or in social media.
+If the software you are using does not let you place or import an eps, then you will be forced to use an alternative format.

 File type: Jpeg